Date Set for the 2010 GORD October 23, 2009

 Race Report: Desert Rage Camp Verde Adventure Race March 30, 2009

-Posted by AR Guide in Adventure Racing, Events, extreme sports.Tags: Adventure Racing, AR, Arizona, Camp Verde, Desert Rage, multisport, sierra adventure sports
+Posted by Dave Of Prescott in Adventure Racing, Events, extreme sports.Tags: Adventure Racing, AR, Arizona, Camp Verde, Desert Rage, multisport, sierra adventure sports

 Jonea and I competed as Team GO-AR on Saturday in the DR Camp Verde Adventure Race put on by Sierra Adventure Sports.
 Though we are old enough to be master’s, there weren’t enough to make the division, so we raced in the Co-ed 2-person division.